INTERVIEW

 having an MBA degree will likely keep

-one from reaching the highest
+one from reaching the highest ranks.
+In

-ranks.
-In many large multinationals and
+many large multinationals and in most

-in most high tech startups, it
+high tech startups, it just seems that

-just seems that very few CFO's do not
+very few CFO's do not have MBA's.
+And it

-MBA.
-For the very top corporate
+without an MBA.
+For the very top

-positions at many North American
+corporate positions at many North

-companies it can be considered a red
+American companies it can be considered

-mark against a candidate if he or
+a red mark against a candidate if he or

 she does not have an MBA.
 The same also

-was true in the Internet
+was true in the Internet industry, where

-industry, where dotcom executives having
+dotcom executives having top MBA's

-top MBA's became a tremendous
+became a tremendous cliché.
+The sad

-trophy to lure investor confidence
+as a trophy to lure investor confidence

 and money, while, at the same time, the

-lessons from business school in
+lessons from business school in creating

-creating sound business models seemed to
+sound business models seemed to be

-be ignored in favor of pure
+ignored in favor of pure greed.
+Nowadays

-greed.
-Nowadays the surviving internet
+the surviving internet companies are

-management candidates far more closely,
+scrutinizing management candidates far

-and they are more interested in
+more closely, and they are more

-people whose ideas might bring long
+interested in people whose ideas might

-lasting stockholder value, rather
+bring long lasting stockholder value,

-open now to people without
+more open now to people without MBA's,

-MBA's, because in that industry, a whole
+because in that industry, a whole lot of

-lot of very well educated
+very well educated people showed that

-people showed that degrees in themselves
+degrees in themselves cannot replace

-experience and logical judgment."
+solid business experience and logical

 Question 3)